learnsmartcoding/AZ-204-Developing-Solutions-for-Microsoft-Azure/README.md

 - Create solutions by using Azure Container Apps

-### Implement containerized solutions
-- Create and manage container images for solutions

-- Publish an image to Azure Container Registry

-- Run containers by using Azure Container Instance

-- Create solutions by using Azure Container Apps

 ### Implement Azure App Service Web Apps
 - Create an Azure App Service Web App